 Grid connection for BARD Offshore I

-Power generated from BARD Offshore I will be first transmitted to the Borwin I (Alpha) Offshore platform and then to Diele substation onshore, from where it will be supplied to the European grid.
+The first turbine was grid connected in December 2010.
+Power generated from BARD Offshore I will be first transmitted to the Borwin I (Alpha) Offshore platform and then to Diele substation onshore, 75km from the coast.

 The AC transformer at the Borwin I (Alpha) Offshore platform will convert the power into high-voltage direct current (HVDC) before transmitting it to the German power grid through a 200km cable line.